Ralph Modjeski

-Life
+He furthered the use of suspension bridges and oversaw the design and construction of nearly forty bridges that spanned the great rivers of North America, as well as the development of new rail lines.
+In addition, he trained succeeding generations of American bridge designers and builders, including Joseph B. Strauss, chief engineer of San Francisco's Golden Gate Bridge (which was completed six months after Modjeski's San Francisco–Oakland Bay Bridge).

+Formative years and family

-He was born in Bochnia, in Galicia, on January 27, 1861, to Gustav Sinnmayer Modrzejewski and actress Helena Opid Modrzejewska (best known outside Poland as Helena Modjeska).
-In 1865, his mother left Sinnmayer, and in 1868, she married "Count" Karol Bożenta Chłapowski.
+Modjeski was born in Bochnia, in Galicia, on January 27, 1861, to Gustav Sinnmayer Modrzejewski and actress Helena Opid Modrzejewska (known outside Poland as Helena Modjeska).
+In 1865, his mother left Sinnmayer, and in 1868, she married Polish nobleman Karol Bożenta Chłapowski.
 In July 1876, they emigrated to America, where, as a matter of convenience, the boy's mother changed her name to Helena Modjeska and her son's name to Ralph Modjeski.

 He was a classmate of Ignacy Jan Paderewski in Poland and was a formidable pianist in his own right.

 The son returned to Europe to study at l'Ecole des Ponts et Chaussées (the School of Bridges and Roads) in Paris, France.
-It was in 1883, while studying at Paris, that he obtained American citizenship.
-However, he always maintained contact with Poland, wrote much in Polish, and emphasized his Polish origins.
+It was in 1883, while studying at Paris, that he obtained American citizenship; however, he always maintained contact with Poland, wrote much in Polish, and emphasized his Polish origins.

-In 1885 he graduated from the School of Bridges and Roads at the top of his class.
-The same year, he married Felicie Benda; the couple had three children.
-In 1931 they divorced after 16 year long separation.
-The same year the now 70 year old Modjeski married Virginia Mary Giblyn.
+In 1885, he graduated from the School of Bridges and Roads at the top of his class.
+That same year, he married a cousin Felicie Benda; the couple had three children.
+They divorced in 1931 after a sixteen-year-long separation.
+That same year, the seventy-year-old Modjeski married Virginia Mary Giblyn.

+Career

-Modjeski returned to America to begin his career, working first under the "father of American bridge-building," George S. Morison.
-In 1893, in Chicago, Modjeski opened his own design office, which still exists as "Modjeski & Masters," after it was joined in 1924 by Frank M. Masters.
+After completing his academic training, Modjeski returned to America to begin his career, working first under the "father of American bridge-building," George S. Morison.
+In 1893, Modjeski opened his own design office in Chicago.
+Joined in 1924 by Frank M. Masters Sr., the firm still exists as Modjeski & Masters.

 Modjeski's first project as chief engineer was the railroad bridge across the Mississippi River at Rock Island, Illinois.
-During his career, he served as chief or consulting engineer on dozens of bridges around the country.
+During his career, he served as chief or consulting engineer on dozens of bridges across the United States.

-He took over the mis-designed Quebec Bridge after the 1907 disaster that killed 75 workers, and succeeded in creating the longest truss span in the world (though a construction accident killed another thirteen workers).
+He took over the mis-designed Quebec Bridge after the 1907 disaster that killed seventy-five workers, and succeeded in creating the longest truss span in the world (though a construction accident killed another thirteen workers).
 It is still the longest cantilever bridge in the world.

-Modjeski was famous as a designer of bridges and rail lines.
-He pioneered suspension bridges.
-He built nearly 40 bridges spanning the great rivers of North America.
-He trained succeeding generations of American bridge designers and builders, including Joseph B. Strauss, chief engineer of San Francisco's Golden Gate Bridge (which was completed six months after Modjeski's San Francisco–Oakland Bay Bridge).

-Modjeski was considered "America's greatest bridge builder."
-He was the recipient of numerous awards and honorary degrees.
-In 1911 he received a doctorate in engineering from Illinois State University, in 1923 the Franklin Medal, in 1929 a doctorate honoris causa from the Lwów Polytechnic, in 1930 the prestigious John Fritz Medal.
+Modjeski was the recipient of numerous awards and honorary degrees.
+He received a doctorate in engineering from Illinois State University in 1911, the Franklin Medal in 1923, a doctorate honoris causa from the Lwów Polytechnic in 1929, and the prestigious John Fritz Medal in 1930.
+He was elected to the United States National Academy of Sciences in 1925 and the American Philosophical Society in 1926.
+In Modjeski's obituary, Frank Masters considered him "one of the world's leading bridge engineers."
+A PHMC Historical Marker was dedicated in 2007 in commemoration.